 Best way to get to Yellowstone National Park

-Flying to Yellowstone
+Flying to Yellowstone National Park

 Flying to Yellowstone National Park and then renting a car is the best way to visit the Yellowstone National Park.
 Yellowstone’s location is a little remote but there is a range of regional airports located near the park.
-All the airports have rental cars available and make access to the park easy and time efficient.
+All the airports have rental cars available and make access to the park easy and time-efficient.

 Airports Near Yellowstone National Park

 Yellowstone Airport (WYS) is a seasonal airport one mile from downtown West Yellowstone, Montana.
 The airport is open from June to September.
-Delta Airlines and their partner SkyWest Airlines operates flights from Salt Lake City.
+Delta Airlines and its partner SkyWest Airlines operates flights from Salt Lake City.
 Yellowstone Airport is the closest airport to Yellowstone National Park.

-Distance from park entrance – 3 miles
+Distance from West Entrance – 3 miles

 Yellowstone Regional Airport

 Yellowstone Airport (COD) is not to be confused with the Yellowstone Airport in West Yellowstone.
 Yellowstone Regional Airport is located in Cody, Wyoming on the west side of the park.
-The airport is the closest airport to Yellowstone that is open year round.
+The airport is the closest airport to Yellowstone that is open year-round.
 That being said, the east entrances of the park are closed during winter.
 So this airport only provides access to the park from late spring to mid-fall.
 Delta and United offer daily flights from their regional hubs.

-Distance from park entrance – 55 miles
+Distance from East Entrance – 55 miles

 Jackson Hole Airport

 Jackson Hole Airport (JAC) is located near Jackson, Wyoming.
-The airport is open year around.
+The airport is open year-round.
 The airport is serviced by Delta, American Airlines, and United.
 During the summer flights arrive from all over the United States.
 During the rest of the year, flights arrive from Salt Lake City, Denver, and Dallas/Fort Worth.
 The Jackson Hole Airport is the only airport located in a national park.

-Distance from park entrance – 71 miles
+Distance from South Entrance – 71 miles

 Bozeman Yellowstone International Airport

 Bozeman Yellowstone International Airport (BZN) is located near Bozeman, Montana.
-The airport is open year round and is the busiest airport in Montana.
+The airport is open year-round and is the busiest airport in Montana.
 The airport is serviced by Delta, American Airlines, United, Frontier, Allegiant, and Alaska Airlines.
 JetBlue offers flights during the summer.
 Direct flights are available from much of the United States all year long.

-Distance from park entrance – 91 miles
+Distance from North Entrance – 91 miles

 Bert Mooney Airport

 Bert Mooney Airport (BTM) is located in Butte, Montana.
-The airport is open year round.
+The airport is open year-round.
 It is serviced by Delta via Salt Lake City.
 The airport is named for Bert Mooney, the first pilot to fly mail into Yellowstone National Park.

-Distance from park entrance – 146 miles
+Distance from West or North Entrance – 146 miles

 Billings Logan International Airport

 Billings Logan International Airport (BIL) is located in Billings, Montana.
-The airport is open year round.
+The airport is open year-round.
 Billings is the second largest airport in Montana.
 The airport serviced by Alaska Airlines, Allegiant Air, American Airlines, Cape Air, Delta, Frontier, and United.

-Distance from park entrance – 129 miles
+Distance from Northeast Entrance – 129 miles

 Major Airports within a one day drive of Yellowstone National Park